bbauska/JS-Definitive/README.md

 factorial2(5) // => 120: 1*2*3*4*5
 </pre>

-<p>JavaScript supports an object-oriented programming style, but it is significantly dif‐
+<p>JavaScript supports an object-oriented programming style, but it is significantly different than
-ferent than “classical” object-oriented programming languages.
+“classical” object-oriented programming languages.
 Chapter 9 covers object-oriented programming in JavaScript in detail, with lots of examples.
 Here is a very simple example that demonstrates how to define a JavaScript class to represent 2D geometric points.
 Objects that are instances of this class have a single method, named distance(), that computes the distance of the point from the origin:</p>

 <pre>
-class Point { // By convention, class names are capitalized. constructor(x, y) { // Constructor function to initialize new instances. this.x = x; // This keyword is the new object being initialized. this.y = y; // Store function arguments as object properties.
+class Point { // By convention, class names are capitalized. constructor(x, y) { // Constructor function to initialize new instances.
+    this.x = x; // This keyword is the new object being initialized. this.y = y; // Store function arguments as object properties.
-} // No return is necessary in constructor functions. distance() { // Method to compute distance from origin to point. return Math.sqrt( // Return the square root of x² + y². this.x * this.x + // this refers to the Point object on which this.y * this.y // the distance method is invoked.
+  } // No return is necessary in constructor functions. distance() { // Method to compute distance from origin to point.
+    return Math.sqrt( // Return the square root of x² + y². this.x * this.x + // this refers to the Point object on which
+      this.y * this.y // the distance method is invoked.
     );
   }
 }
 // Use the Point() constructor function with "new" to create Point objects let p = new Point(1, 1); // The geometric point (1,1).